troyanlp/MarsJavaMM/README.md

 In this example we have created 2 Rovers, each one with its initial conditions and its orders.

-Indications:
-- There won't be negative numbers in the input, wether console or file.
-- The lowerleft square position is (0,0) so when we say that the size of the grid is N,M we're really saying there are N+1 horizontal cells and M+1 vertical cells because we have to count the square 0 for each axis.
-- While indicating the initial conditions of a Rover, to state the direction we have the commands N (North), W (West), S (South) and E (East).
-- We have 3 commands available to control a Rover: L (Turn Left), R (Turn Right) and M (Move).
-When the Rover turns it just changes the direction it's facing and when the Rover moves, it moves in the direction it's facing at that moment.
-- If a command in the order line is not one of the stated above it will be ignored.
-- If a Rover is placed outside of the given grid there will be an error message but if there are other valid Rovers, those will work normally.
-The error message is: "The Rover number X has an invalid initial position and was not created."
-- If there's no input or there's just the grid size as input there will be the following error message: "No valid data!"
-- If the name of the input file doesn't exist or isn't found the program will output: "File not found!"

 This program has 2 ways to input the data: